myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 Making changes is tough.
 Whenever your schedule gets crazy, the inertia of life can pull you away from your goals and right back into your old habits.

 The one common mistake we often make when it comes to setting goals is, we set a deadline, but not a schedule.
 With this strategy, if we don't achieve the arbitrary deadline what we set in the beginning, we feel like a failure.
-The end result, is that we often give up if we don't reach our goal by the initial deadline.
+The end result is that we often give up if we don't reach our goal by the initial deadline.

 Instead of giving yourself a deadline to accomplish a particular goal by, you should choose a goal that is important to you and then set a schedule to work towards it consistently.